theYGE/connectome_innolab/README.md

 https://user-images.githubusercontent.com/90393878/225344887-7d6db93e-7d50-47a6-a762-2934b3016440.mp4

 ## Project details
-### UK Biobank data
+### large fMRI dataset
-We downloaded and labeled the UK Biobank (UKB) fMRI data (~26k in total) data as 'healthy' (~20k) and as 'patients with significant brain/mental disease' (~2.1k), by utilizing the ICD-10 (International Classification of Diseases, version 10) codes and metadata provided by UKB.
+We downloaded and labeled large fMRI dataset (~26k in total) data as 'healthy' (~20k) and as 'patients with significant brain/mental disease' (~2.1k), by utilizing the ICD-10 (International Classification of Diseases, version 10) codes and metadata provided by large fMRI dataset.
 We selected the healthy participants by finding out the ones without any significant general diseases (we screened around 1k diseases in total, i.e., cancers).
 And the 'patients' are defined as participants who have any form of significant brain/mental disease (ICD-10 Code with prefix F, i.e. Alzheimer’s disease).

 ### Pre-processing
 Our pre-processing pipeline involves two parts: normalization and creation of connectivity matrices.
-To perform normalization, we use the `applywarp` from [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) to apply a pre-calculated warp to the input data (UKB).
+To perform normalization, we use the `applywarp` from [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) to apply a pre-calculated warp to the input data (large fMRI dataset).
 We then apply the `fslmaths` from FSL to mask the output image from the previous step with a binary mask image.
 For the creation of connectivity matrices, we utilize the [nilearn](https://nilearn.github.io/stable/index.html) package, a Python library for neuroimaging analysis.
 We have developed a function that produces the connectivity matrices based on the [Schaefer2018_LocalGlobal](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal) Atlas file, which includes 400 parcels and 7 networks.
 Detailed information about parcel names can be found [here](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal/Parcellations).